 - 1. Define the custom event in the IMS Server through AccessAdmin. - 2.
 Create the AccessProfile to generate the audit logs with the custom event.
 See IBM Security Access Manager for Enterprise Single Sign-On AccessStudio Guide for the procedure. - 3.
-Search for the custom event through AccessAdmin or see the logged events in one or more audit reports through Tivoli Common Reporting.
+Search for the custom event through AccessAdmin.